Melrose Place: Accolades

 The series won the People's Choice Award in 1993 for 'Favorite New TV Dramatic Series'.

 Heather Locklear was nominated for four Golden Globe Awards for Best Actress in a Television Series – Drama for her role as Amanda Woodward on Melrose Place, in 1993, 1994, 1995, and 1996.
 Laura Leighton was nominated in 1995 for Best Performance by an Actress in a Supporting Role in a Series for her role as Sydney Andrews.

 In May 1994, at the height of the show's popularity, the female stars, Heather Locklear, Laura Leighton, Courtney Thorne-Smith, Daphne Zuniga and Josie Bissett, were featured on the cover of Rolling Stone.

 TV Guide ranked Amanda Woodward at No. 2 in the short list of "The Biggest TV Bitches", only behind Joan Collins' iconic Alexis Carrington Colby, with whom Locklear co-starred on Dynasty.
 In Entertainment Weekly, Heather Locklear said about playing her: "Not trying to be a bitch.
 Just trying to be strong and do what you are supposed to do".

 In 2012, Entertainment Weekly reunited Melrose favorites Heather Locklear, Marcia Cross, Laura Leighton, Courtney Thorne-Smith, Josie Bissett, Daphne Zuniga, Andrew Shue, Grant Show and Doug Savant, and they appeared on the cover.

-Spin-offs
+Spin-offs and other media

 The original series produced a spin-off series, Models Inc., which ran for one season in 1994–95.
-That series focused on a Los Angeles modeling agency run by Hillary Michaels (played by Linda Gray), the mother of Melrose's Amanda Woodward; the show was cancelled after a single season due to low ratings.
+That series focused on a Los Angeles modeling agency run by Hillary Michaels (played by Linda Gray), the mother of Melrose's Amanda Woodward (played by Heather Locklear); the show was cancelled after a single season due to low ratings.

 A continuation of the series, also called Melrose Place, premiered on September 8, 2009, on The CW Television Network.
-The new series featured primarily a new cast, although five actors from the original series made appearances: Thomas Calabro, Laura Leighton, Josie Bissett, Daphne Zuniga and Heather Locklear.
-The revival series suffered from low ratings and negative reviews, and was cancelled in 2010 after one season.
+The new series featured primarily a new cast, although five actors from the original series made appearances: Thomas Calabro, Laura Leighton, Josie Bissett, Daphne Zuniga, and Heather Locklear.
+The revival series suffered from low ratings and negative reviews and was cancelled in 2010 after one season.

+In April 2024, another revival of the series was announced to be in development at CBS Studios, to be written by Lauren Gussis and with Locklear, Leighton, and Zuniga attached to reprise their roles from the original series.